mathias-buder/Double-Door-Control/README.md

 - **Ease of Use**: The batch script abstracts all the technical complexity, allowing non-technical users to update the system with minimal effort.
 - **Fast Updates**: Firmware updates can be applied quickly, making it convenient for field updates or rapid testing.
 - **No Additional Tools Required**: The batch script handles all the necessary steps, so you won’t need to install or use any additional tools or software to flash the board.

-If you encounter any issues during the flashing process, please refer to the troubleshooting section or contact the software team for support.